apache/struts-site/source/plugins/convention/index.md

 }
 ```

-The following interceptors will be applied to "action1": `interceptor-1` , all interceptors from `defaultStack`,
+The following interceptors will be applied to "action1": `interceptor-1`, all interceptors from `defaultStack`,
-`validation`.
-All interceptors from `defaultStack` will be applied to "action2".
+and `validation`.
+For "action2", `interceptor-1` and all interceptors from `defaultStack` will be applied to "action2".

 > If you get errors like "Unable to find interceptor class referenced by ref-name XYZ".
 This means that the package
 > where Convention is placing your actions, does not extend the package where the interceptor is defined.
 To fix this